-Seeing the dramatic economic impact of Latinos living in California and the other 7 states, one might be misled to think that this extraordinary impact must be concentrated within a narrow geographic region of the country.
-In fact, these 8 states are merely examples of nationwide phenomenon.
+Seeing the dramatic economic impact of Latinos living in the Inland Empire and the state of California more broadly, one might be misled to think that this extraordinary impact must be concentrated within a narrow geographic region.
+In fact, the Inland Empire and the state of California are merely examples of a nationwide phenomenon.